-Due to the choice of the weapon used in the beating death of 31-year-old restaurant manager Ryosuke Fujimoto last year in Roppongi, none of the 18 suspects will not be tried for murder, reports Shukan Post (May 3-10).
+Due to the choice of the weapon used in the beating death of 31-year-old restaurant manager Ryosuke Fujimoto last year in Roppongi, none of the 18 suspects will be tried for murder, reports Shukan Post (May 3-10).

 Prosecutors with the Tokyo District Court have applied manslaughter charges to nine suspects, while another six will be tried on assembly with dangers weapons.
 Charges have been dropped entirely for three suspects.